 - The transaction has never been included or omitted.

-- The user forgot to manually record the transaction or payment.
+- User forgot to manually record the transaction or payment.

-You can open the payment and change the account to any other account to resolve this issue.
+To resolve this issue, you can open the payment and change the account to any other account.
 Once done, save it and exit.
-Open the transaction and revert it to the original invoice.
+Open the transaction and revert it back to the original account.
 Refresh the session and continue with the reconciliation process.

-It is a good idea to reconcile credit card statements in QuickBooks every month.
+It is a good idea to reconcile credit card QuickBooks statements on a monthly basis.
 This helps in eliminating errors linking to transactions.
 It is recommended that the reconciliation process should be done as soon as the bank statement is received.
 This step-by-step guide will help you get started on the reconciliation process for better bookkeeping relating to credit card entries.

 The process of verifying that credit card transactions match those that appear in your general ledger is known as credit card reconciliation.